MIT Blackjack Team: Early days

 In May 1980, Massar met Bill Kaplan at a Chinese restaurant in Cambridge.
-Kaplan had earned his BA at Harvard in 1977 and delayed his admission to Harvard Business School for a year, when he moved to Las Vegas and formed a team of blackjack players using his own research and statistical analysis of the game.
-Using funds he received on graduation as Harvard's outstanding scholar-athlete, he generated more than a 35 fold rate of return in less than nine months of play.
+Kaplan had earned his BA at Harvard in 1977 and delayed his admission to Harvard Business School for a year, when he moved to Las Vegas and formed a blackjack team using his own research and statistical analysis of the game.
+Using funds he received on graduation as Harvard's outstanding scholar-athlete, he generated more than a 35-fold rate of return in less than nine months of play.
 Kaplan continued to run his Las Vegas blackjack team as a sideline while attending Harvard Business School but, by the time of his graduation in May 1980, the players were so "burnt out" in Nevada they were forced to hit the international circuit.
 Not feeling he could continue to manage the team successfully while they traveled throughout Europe and elsewhere, encountering different rules, playing conditions, and casino practices, Kaplan parted ways with his teammates, who then splintered into multiple small playing teams in pursuit of more favorable conditions throughout the world.

-After meeting Kaplan and hearing about his blackjack successes, Massar asked Kaplan if he was interested in going with a few of Massar's blackjack-playing friends to Atlantic City to observe their play.
+After meeting Kaplan and hearing about his blackjack successes, Massar asked Kaplan if he was interested in accompanying some of Massar's blackjack-playing friends to Atlantic City to observe their play.
 Given the serendipitous timing (Kaplan's parting with his Las Vegas team), he agreed to go in the hopes of putting together a new local team that he could train and manage.
 Kaplan observed Massar and his teammates playing for a weekend in Atlantic City.
 He noted that each of the players used a different, and overcomplicated, card counting strategy.
 It resulted in error rates that undermined the benefits of the more complicated strategies.
 After returning to Cambridge, Kaplan detailed the problems he observed to Massar.

 Kaplan said he would back a team but it had to be run as a business with formal management procedures, a required counting and betting system, strict training and player approval processes, and careful tracking of all casino play.
-A couple of the players were initially averse to the idea.
-They had no interest in having to learn a new playing system, being put through "trial by fire" checkout procedures before being approved to play, being supervised in the casinos, or having to fill out detailed player sheets (such as casino, cash in and cash out totals, time period, betting strategy and limits, and the rest) for every playing session.
+Two players were initially averse to the idea, lacking interest in learning a new playing system, being put through "trial by fire" checkout procedures before being approved to play, being supervised in the casinos, or having to fill out detailed player sheets (such as casino, cash in and cash out totals, time period, betting strategy and limits, and the rest) for every playing session.
 However, their keen interest in the game coupled with Kaplan's successful track record won out.